Activists target conservative legal group over Kavanaugh

 The Federalist group “is a successful network of conservatives and conservative lawyers that are very effective,” Severino said.
 Liberal critics “don’t like that,” she added.

 The ads come as Trump and his allies celebrate his administration’s success in getting more than 160 federal judicial nominees confirmed by the Republican-controlled Senate, including 48 appeals court judges.
-About one-quarter of current federal appeals court judges were nominated by Trump.
+About a quarter of current federal appeals court judges were nominated by Trump.

 Senate Majority Mitch McConnell of Kentucky hailed Trump’s record on reshaping courts in an appearance with the Republican president this month.
 “And Mr. President, we’re going to keep on doing it,” he said.
 “My motto is: Leave no vacancy behind.”